OpenHamilton/trips_by_stopid/README.md

 BACKEND: This program loads stops.txt and stop_times.txt into mongo.

 FRONTEND: Plots bus stops on google maps.
-Clicking a stop initiates and ajax call for the stop data which is then displayed in a infoWindow.
+Clicking a stop initiates an ajax call for the stop data which is then displayed in a infoWindow.

 DEMO: www.webscripts.biz:8082 www.webscripts.biz/hsr